schemathesis/schemathesis/docs/cli.rst

 - ``--hypothesis-phases=explicit``.
 Run only examples, specified explicitly in the API schema;
 - ``--hypothesis-suppress-health-check=too_slow``.
 Disables the ``too_slow`` health check and makes Schemathesis continue testing even if it is considered too slow.

-See the whole list of available options via the ``schemathesis run --help`` command and in the `Hypothesis documentation <https://hypothesis.readthedocs.io/en/latest/settings.html#available-settings>`_.
+See the whole list of available options via the ``st run --help`` command and in the `Hypothesis documentation <https://hypothesis.readthedocs.io/en/latest/settings.html#available-settings>`_.

 How are responses checked?
 --------------------------